 Postpartum depression usually occurs within a month after a woman gives birth.

-Seasonal affective disorder occurs exclusively during the later fall and winter months when there is less sunlight.
+Seasonal affective disorder (SAD) occurs exclusively during the later fall and winter months when there is less sunlight.
+A form of light therapy can provide relief from seasonal affective disorder.

 Symptoms of depression include: